Juraci/workstation-setup/README.md

 ## Assumptions

-This playbook assumes that the target machine has an Ubuntu installation and the ssh package already installed
+This playbook assumes that the target machine has an Ubuntu installation and the ssh package already installed.

 ## Pre requisites